Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 3

 arrived.

-Gen. Lolbiniere has bn made Director of
+Gen. Lotbiniere has bn made Director of

-Works, at G.H.Q.
+Works, at C G.H.Q.

-Yesterday morning ^afternoon an unknown colonel
+Yesterday morning afternoon an unknown colonel

 20